alvachien/datastructure/README.md

 - The Data Structure part, including List, Tree, Graph, and others.
 - The Algorithm part, including sorting, searching and others.
-- The Utility part, including string replacement, reading text from HTML element, etc.
+- The Utility part, including finance methods, string utility, number utility, HTML element related methods, etc.

 The library written with TypeScript.

 ## HOW TO USE
 To use this library in your package, simply run following NPM command: